Military Recruiting Practices and Statement on the Solomon Amendment

 Under this law, any United States institution of higher education that prohibits the military from recruiting on campus will be denied these federal funds.
 Thus, St. Catherine University allows the military to occasionally use the physical campus and facilities for recruitment purposes.

-Many members of our faculty, staff, and student communities have served, or currently serve in the military, and identify as a veteran or active-duty serviceperson.
+Many members of our faculty, staff, and student communities have served, or currently serve in the military, and identify as veterans or active-duty servicepeople.
 For over 125 years, alumni/alumnae of St. Catherine University have proudly served our country in times of international and domestic conflict, war, as well as during peacetime.
 We are proud of, and humbled by, their acts of service and commitment to our country.
-Additionally, St. Kate’s is proud to have been previously classified as a Veteran-Friendly Campus (2020, 2021).
+Additionally, St. Kate’s is proud to have been previously designated as a Military-Friendly® School (2020, 2021, 2022, 2023).

 Compliance with the Solomon Amendment does not indicate an institutional endorsement to acts of imperialism, occupation, or war, and we denounce all acts of injustice, current and historical, that have been carried out under the auspices of military action.
 In particular, we note those times when members of Indigenous communities have been the victims of violence, genocide, and relocation from their ancestral homelands.